 WHAT TO DO WITH THE LEFTOVERS

-- FRIDGE – Store leftovers in an airtight container; they will keep for 3-5 days.
+- Refrigerate – Store leftovers in an airtight container; they will keep for 3-5 days.

-- REHEAT – Warm leftovers in a microwave or stove, whichever you prefer.
+- Reheat – Warm leftovers in a microwave or stove, and enjoy!

 FREQUENTLY ASKED QUESTIONS

 Make this recipe, and you be the judge.
 But to answer the question, yes.
-You can make a box Hamburger Helper or a homemade hamburger helper without meat.
-I love using finely diced mushrooms as my source of protein for this dish, but some other options are meatless “ground,” tofu, or even lentils.
+You can make Hamburger Helper from a box or a homemade hamburger helper without meat.
+I love using diced mushrooms as my source of protein, but other options include beyond-meat crumbles, tofu, or lentils.

 YOU SHOULD ALSO TRY: